 Of course when the legislation was originally passed in 2003, smartphones such as iPhones were unknown.
 In fact iPhones were not announced until January 2007 and were not released on the UK market until November that year.

-Unless and until the law is clarified, the safest course for drivers is to assume that the ban on hand-held mobile phones includes both holding and touching them, as well as using them as satnavs or music players.
+Unless and until the law is clarified, the safest course for drivers is to assume that the ban on hand-held mobile phones includes both holding and touching them, even if using them as satnavs or music players.